crro/crro.github.com/_posts/2020-07-17-interface-functions-go.markdown

 I think this post is long enough already but the last thing I want to mention is that you can use a similar pattern for testing your code.
 If you are working with a single method interface, using this pattern can save you quite a bit of time!

-If you liked this please subscribe to my newsletter to stay on the loop.
-I generally write about programming in Go and Python, containers in both English and Spanish.
+If you liked this please share it and if you would like to hear more from me consider subscribing to my newsletter below.
+I generally write about container technology, and about different programming patterns in Go and/or Python.

 Abrazos!